 Praised for his “commanding sonority” (Opera News) and described as “handsome, agile and with a voice to match” (Boulder Daily Camera), Bass-Baritone Christopher Job is a “rising star on the American opera scene.”
-(Grand Junction Free Press) A house favorite at The Metropolitan Opera since the beginning of his career, he has been featured in eight of their “Live in HD” broadcasts, and has appeared in numerous other productions such as Tosca, Rigoletto, Don Carlos, Der Rosenkavalier, Roberto Devereux, Werther, Macbeth, and The Nose; among others.
+(Grand Junction Free Press) A house favorite at The Metropolitan Opera since the beginning of his career, he has been featured in nine of their “Live in HD” broadcasts, and has appeared in numerous other productions such as Tosca, Rigoletto, Madama Butterfly, Don Carlos, Der Rosenkavalier, Medea, Roberto Devereux, Werther, Macbeth, and The Nose; among others.
 Several of these productions can be found on DVD, including his Grammy-Nominated recording of Der Rosenkavalier, and he was also featured on their 50th Anniversary Lincoln Center Gala.
-He returned to the Met this season for Rigoletto, Don Carlos, Die Meistersinger, Tosca, Madama Butterfly, Le nozze di Figaro and The Rake's Progress.
+He returns to the Met to open their season with Medea, followed by Tosca, La Traviata, The Hours (world premiere), Dialogues of the Carmelites, The Magic Flute and Der Rosenkavalier.

 He recently made his L.A.
 Philharmonic debut under the baton of Esa-Pekka Salonen, and then returned for his Hollywood Bowl debut in Verdi's Otello with Gustavo Dudamel.
-As a Southern California native, Mr. Job is thrilled to be making his L.A.
-Opera debut this season in La Traviata under James Conlon.
-This July he will join Yannick Nézet-Séguin and the Philadelphia Orchestra in Vail, Colorado to perform Puccini's Tosca, and soon after, will begin recording Handel's Messiah with the Royal Philharmonic at the famed Abbey Road Studios.
+As a Southern California native, Mr. Job was thrilled to make his L.A.
+Opera debut in La Traviata under James Conlon.
+Soon after, he joined Yannick Nézet-Séguin and the Philadelphia Orchestra in Vail, Colorado to perform Puccini's Tosca, followed by recording Handel's Messiah with the Royal Philharmonic at the famed Abbey Road Studios in London.

 Other notable credits include engagements with New York City Opera, Minnesota Opera, Virginia Opera, Palm Beach Opera, Opera Colorado, Glimmerglass Opera, Lyric Opera Baltimore, Des Moines Metro Opera, Chautauqua Opera, Charlottesville Opera, Princeton Festival, Odyssey Opera, Opera Idaho, Opera Fort Collins and Fargo-Moorhead Opera, singing roles such as Escamillo (Carmen), Figaro (Le nozze di Figaro), Leporello (Don Giovanni), Olin Blitch (Susannah), Dulcamara (L'elisir d'amore), Alidoro (La Cenerentola), Colline (La Bohéme), among many others.
 He created the role of Senator Thomas Jordan in the world première of Pulitzer Prize-winner Kevin Putz’ The Manchurian Candidate with Minnesota Opera, and was seen as Aguirre in the U.S. Premiere of Wuorinen's Brokeback Mountain with New York City Opera.